Panakotta00/FicsIt-Networks/README.md

   The Power Controller Pole is basically a smart power switch allowing you to connect and disconnect two different power networks.
 - Network Adapter
   The network adapter allows you to connect any satisfactory machine to the network and allow some basic and some more complex interactions like reading inventories.
+- Monitors & GPUs
+  Monitors and GPUs allow you to visualize data in multiple different forms.
+They also allow you to use montiors as user inputs like Keyboard, Mouse and Touch.

 Dependencies
 ============